dbashyal/Magento_TodoList/README.md

 This extension will help you to create list of To Dos that you need to do when developing magento from scratch.

 Keep track of your to do list and never loose them on loose paper :)

+TODO:
+ - auto generate common tasks that need to be done on every single magento projects
+ - to do status array use status code as key, instead of int
+ - ... add your own and request a pull.